codefeedr/codefeedr/docs/index.md

 - Pipeline: A set of stages linked with buffers.
 - PipelineBuilder: API interface to build a pipeline.
 - Plugin: A set of stages in a certain context which can be used to build a pipeline.

+### Documentation structure
+The CodeFeedr framework can be split into 3 parts, each having a different section.

+- Core: All the implementations for stages, pipelines and utilities.
+- Plugins: Set of plugins, which contain context related stages.
+- Orchestration: Tools for running your pipeline on a cluster.